Shopify/polaris/src/components/Card/README.md

 <!-- example-for: web -->

-Use to render custom content such as icons, links, or buttons in a card section's header.
+Use to render custom content such as icons, links, or buttons in a card section’s header.

 ```jsx
 <Card title="Products">